How Addiction Treatment Works

 - Genetic makeup

-- Access to drugs and alcohol
+- Access to alcohol and other substances

 - ADD, ADHD, depression and other mental health conditions